carlag-raft/raft-exercise/README.md

 Meeting Structure
 a.
 Team inspects how Sprint 0 went with regards to individuals, interactions, processes, tools, and their Definition of Done
 b.
 Team discusses what went well during Sprint 0, what problems it encountered, and how those problems were (or were not) solved
 c.
-Team identifies the most helpful changes to improve its effectiveness d.
+Team identifies the most helpful changes to improve its effectiveness

 Output(s)
-Improvements added that will be added in next Sprint Backlog
+Improvements that will be added in next Sprint Backlog